EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * MSG_TYPE = 2
 * S_V - variable length session identifier
-* X_V - the x-coordinate of ephemeral public key of Party V
+* X_V - the x-coordinate of the ephemeral public key of Party V
 * HKDF_V - a single chosen algorithm from HKDFs_U
 * AEAD_V - a single chosen algorithm from AEADs_U
 * SIG_V - a single chosen algorithm from SIGs_V with which Party V signs